AlgoMaster Logo

 You might start with what feels like a convenient design: a single, unified interface that handles everything.

-At first, it seems efficient.
+At first, this seems efficient.
 One interface, all capabilities.
 But as your app grows, problems start to show.

-Even though AudioOnlyPlayer only needs audio methods, it’s forced to implement unrelated video functionality.
+Even though AudioOnlyPlayer only needs audio methods, it is forced to implement unrelated video functionality.
 You either throw exceptions or write empty methods.
-Neither is ideal.
+Neither is a good outcome.

 What’s Wrong With This?